ElenaCKay/deploying_and_automating/README.md

 We havent made a rule which allows things to connect to the app through this certain port.

-So we need to add a new import rule in networking for the app to allow this port 27017.
+So we need to add a new import rule in networking for the database to allow this port 27017.